-If you have missed more than three 50-minute class periods with an excuse, please contact Dr. Wulff to discuss the possibility of a make-up exam or equivalent.
+There is one extra credit opportunity in this class: you can complete the Kognito training to earn 3 extra points.
+This assignment is available on Canvas like all other assignments.
+If you have three or more excused absences, please contact Dr. Wulff to discuss the possibility of a make-up exam or equivalent.
 You cannot make up for unexcused absences.